Sciatic nerve: Structure

 In humans, the sciatic nerve is formed from the L4 to S3 segments of the sacral plexus, a collection of nerve fibres that emerge from the sacral part of the spinal cord.
-The lumbosacral trunk from the L4 and L5 roots descends between the sacral promontory and ala and the S1 to S3 roots emerge from the ventral sacral foramina.
+The lumbosacral trunk from the L4 and L5 roots descends between the sacral promontory and ala, and the S1 to S3 roots emerge from the ventral sacral foramina.
 These nerve roots unite to form a single nerve in front of the piriformis muscle.
-The nerve passes beneath piriformis and through the greater sciatic foramen, exiting the pelvis.
+The nerve passes beneath the piriformis and through the greater sciatic foramen, exiting the pelvis.
 From here, it travels down the posterior thigh to the popliteal fossa.
-The nerve travels in the posterior compartment of the thigh behind (superficial to) the adductor magnus muscle, and is itself in front of (deep to) the long head of the biceps femoris muscle.
+The nerve travels in the posterior compartment of the thigh behind (superficial to) the adductor magnus muscle and is itself in front of (deep to) the long head of the biceps femoris muscle.
 At the popliteal fossa, the nerve divides into its two branches: